JIceberg/jiceberg/README.md

 # Jackson Isenberg

 Creator of FTCLib, CEO of [The Jaxon Files](http://www.jaxonfiles.com/).
-Undergraduate Computer Science major at Georgia Tech.
+Undergraduate Computer Science major at Georgia Tech with a concentration in systems and architecture and computer intelligence.
+I'm interested in robotics, quantitative analysis, software engineering, and web development.

 ## Status